Inebriateduck/RedEye_Pipeline/README.md

 # Automated-Contact-scraping
-### This is still actively under development - currently working on merging Scraper and Hex-breaker into a unified pipeline
+### This is still actively under development - It is developed as a volunteer project when I have time (updates may be sporadic, but it is still under active development)

 **Scraper** is an R script is designed to mine target PMIDs for data.
 It is designed to be easily scalable with the capabilities of the users hardware - the more CPU cores you have, the faster you'll be able to mine your target information from a list of PMIDs.
 It incorporates R.Utils as well as 2 other redundant failsafes in case the program runs into a issue when processing a target PMID, as well as automated post-extraction renaming to identify output file batches.

-##Running Scraper
+## Running Scraper
 1. Load the Scraper.R script into your R instance
 2. On line 15, replace 'Input pathway' with your desired input *folder* pathway.
 3. on line 16, replace 'Output pathway' with your desired output *folder* pathway. **Note**: pathways must use "/" not "\", if you copy the pathway in windows you'll need to replace the "\" characters.